patwat/python-unitex/README.md

 ## Installation

 The library has been tested on MacOSX (with `python` from the [MacPorts](https://www.macports.org/) projet) and Linux for the versions 2 and 3 of Python.
 The installation requires the Python header files and the [Unitex](http://igm.univ-mlv.fr/~unitex/index.php?page=3&html=download.html) source distribution.
-If you plan to use the Processor high-level class, you will also need the `yaml` python module.
+If you plan to use the configuration system, you will also need the `yaml` python module.

 Once you have filled the requirements and downloaded the package, you just have to run (as root):